Skip to main content

 Methodological critique

-No quantitative comparisons or statistical tests reported; descriptive study only.
+No quantitative results or statistical analyses reported; descriptive only.

 Teaching pearl